To view the press release, visit this page.

 Follow this link to read Canadians and their Money: Key Findings from the 2019 Canadian Financial Capability Survey from the Financial Consumer Agency of Canada.

 From January 7, 2020, to January 16, 2020, a survey was conducted by Loans Canada.
-A representative sample of 1665 users, from across Canada, were asked questions related to their financial health and literacy.
+A convenience sample of 1665 users, from across Canada, were asked questions related to their financial health and literacy.
 Participants were asked 22 questions and data was collected using Google Forms.